Thursday, November 21, 2024

 There’s nothing new about the fact that the greatest discoveries are made by mistake, and this also applies to travel.
 When you lose your way, you come across places that you never would have discovered otherwise.

 This happened to me in these wanderings along the coast.
-I took turns wherever my intuition led me and saw amazing views of the Sydney bay: boats lightly floating on water and the blue of the sky reflected on the smooth surface of the ocean.
+I took turns wherever my intuition led me and saw amazing views of Sydney Bay: boats lightly floating on water and the blue of the sky reflected on the smooth surface of the ocean.
 I discovered a hidden garden with colorful flowers, magnificent trees, and a little house with wide windows, hidden among the trees.

 Beautiful hidden places, Sydney